• Skip to primary navigation

 It can also refer to a person who installs and repairs piping, fixtures, appliances, in connection with water supply, drainage systems, e.t.c, both in and out of buildings.

-Plumbers have a number of tasks they do.
+Plumbers have several tasks they do.
 They are usually involved in hands-on work.
 Sometimes they are found drafting blueprints and helping make the installation process more efficient.

 Plumbing is unarguably a profession with an extensive number of possible career paths.